Definitive Guide to Income Statements in Power BI

 The anatomy of a financial report

-Here are the 10 things making up this effective report:
+Here are the 10 things that make up this effective report:

 1. The calendar filter because you're reporting by month and year.